ASSAohs/AI-TO-CHECK_coframe-js/README.md

 ![Coframe Banner](https://files.readme.io/bb129ac-small-coframe-banner.png)

-Coframe brings the content of your app or website to life through AI-powered optimization and personalization.
-It takes minutes to integrate, and the ROI is easily and clearly measurable.
+Coframe brings the content of your app or website to life through AI-powered optimization, personalization, and overall self-improvement.
+It takes minutes to integrate, and the ROI is clear to measure.

 ## Table of Contents